gotify/website/docs/plugin-write.md

 ### Intro

-The APIs are provided as interfaces will be called during plugin initialization and/or remote API invokation to obtain information or provide callbacks.
+The APIs are provided as interfaces will be called during plugin initialization and/or remote API invocation to obtain information or provide callbacks.

 ### API Interfaces